Nek/Resume/resume.md

 ##### May 2010 – February 2011

-The development of adobe air front-ends for in-house automated trade exchange system.
+The development of adobe air front-ends.

+ * Successfully finished UI for trade exchange system.
- * Successfully finished several UI projects.
+ * Successfully finished UI and CouchDB based server-side of Instruments Editor for in-house automated trading system.
  * Introduced acceptance testing in to the workflow.
  * Introduced test driven development in to the workflow.
  * Introduced an automated build, test, deploy system for air front-ends.